Discretionary and assistance funds

 Loans are intended for one-off costs, or emergency situations, rather than ongoing expenses.
 If you are struggling to budget for your ongoing expenses please visit our managing your money page.
 You may not be awarded if you can access other resources to tide you over the emergency.

-You will need to provide any evidence relevant to your emergency, along with bank statements for every account you hold covering the last two consecutive months.
-You will have one hour from the time you submit your application to upload your evidence.
+You will need to provide any evidence relevant to your emergency, along with bank statements for your main everyday account covering the last 3 consecutive months (the full 3 months immediately prior to the date you submit this application).
+Please have this evidence uploaded within one hour of submitting your application.
 We aim to assess your application within 24 hours of you applying (or the next working day if you apply on a Friday or a University or bank holiday).
 University and bank holidays will delay processing and payment.

 Repayment